chaitak-gorai/blogbook/CONTRIBUTE.md

 8. You can now run the site by
    * Either paste the whole code in htdocs of Xampp and run localhost/blogbook in new tab
    * Or open the blogbook folder in vs code, install php server exstension,right click on index file and select open server.

+## Commmiting to this repo.
+ 1. While commiting please create a branch in your name/issue name and then commit. **DO NOT COMMIT TO MASTER BRANCH**
+ 2. After a successful contribution, you can add your name to Contributors.md